 Taking a Team Approach to Retirement

-Now that it’s fairly common for families to have two wage earners, many husbands and wives are accumulating assets in separate employer-sponsored retirement accounts.
+Marriage and money go hand in hand.
+It’s fairly common for families to have two wage earners, many husbands and wives are accumulating assets in separate employer-sponsored retirement accounts.
 In 2018, the maximum employee contribution to a 401(k) or 403(b) plan is $18,500 ($24,500 for those age 50 and older), and employers often match contributions up to a set percentage of salary.

 But even when most of a married couple’s retirement assets reside in different accounts, it’s still possible to craft a unified retirement strategy.
 To make it work, open communication and teamwork are especially important when it comes to saving and investing for retirement.